Chef placing nigiri on scalloped plate

 • Fairway Vista

 The Ritz-Carlton Dallas, Las Colinas took over the Four Seasons and replaced LAW with Knife Italian, a must-visit restaurant with a decadent menu and a modern, sultry tropical design.
-Knife Italian is the newest venture for Michelin Starred Chef and Restaurateur, John Tesar.
+Knife Italian is the latest venture for Michelin Starred Chef and Restaurateur, John Tesar.
 While the name indicates an Italian restaurant, you’ll see a lot of Texas and global influences on the family-style eating menu.
-Start your meal with an antipasti, crudi, or salad, before ordering a pasta—like the lobster agnolotti—and main dish like pork Milanese or veal loin.
+Start your meal with an antipasti, crudi, or salad, before ordering a pasta—like the lobster agnolotti—and main dish like pork chop Milanese or veal loin.
 The steaks are the real treasures of the menu as they’re wet- or dry-aged between 45 and 240 days!

 • American creative